Jemaah Islamiyah (JI)

 JI’s doctrine is based on five founding principles: iman (belief), hijrah (emigration), i’dad (preparation to struggle in the way of God), jihad (struggle in the way of Allah), and al wala wal bara (division of the world into friends and enemies).Mohamed Bin Ali, “Identifying Key Concerns of Jemaah Islamiyah: The Singapore Context,” Social Resilience in Singapore: Reflections from the London Bombings, ed.
 Norman Vasu (Singapore: Select Books, 2007), 68-80.
 JI’s ideology is influenced by al-Qaeda’s political theology, including works like Abu Musab al-Suri’s “Call to Worldwide Islamic Resistance,” Abu Bakr Naji’s “The Management of Savagery,” and Sayyed Imam Al-Sharif’s “Rationalizing Jihad in Egypt and the World.”“Jemaah Islamiyah,” Mapping Militant Organizations, Center for International Security and Cooperation at Stanford University, February 2012, http://web.stanford.edu/group/mappingmilitants/cgi-bin/groups/view/251.

-Schisms within JI have formed over disagreements on what the group’s goals should be.
+Schisms within JI formed over disagreements on what the group’s goals should be.
 One camp wanted to slowly progress into a caliphate through radical proselytizing and education, building an Islamic community, and increasing adherence to Islamic law.
 The other group advocated the use of violent jihad.
-The latter group, though smaller, was ultimately successful in setting JI’s goals.
 This more violent group was led by former JI military leader Riduan Isamuddin, a.k.a.
 Hambali, who encouraged a shift toward al-Qaeda–style tactics, resulting in a surge of attacks against Western assets in Indonesia in 2003.Majlis Qiyadah Markaziyah Al Jamā‘ah Al Islāmiyyah, PUPJI: General Guidelines for the Struggle of Al Jamā‘ah Al Islāmiyah (n.p.: Majlis Qiyadah Markaziyah Al Jamā‘ah Al Islāmiyyah, 1996), accessed May 4, 2015,https://archive.org/stream/Pupji-GeneralGuidelinesForTheStruggleOfJamaahIslamiyah/Pupji-englishRevision4#page/n0/mode/2up/.
 These attacks displayed JI’s tactical shift from targeting government and law enforcement to focusing on soft targets, such as tourist attractions, using car and suicide bombings.Majlis Qiyadah Markaziyah Al Jamā‘ah Al Islāmiyyah, PUPJI: General Guidelines for the Struggle of Al Jamā‘ah Al Islāmiyah (n.p.: Majlis Qiyadah Markaziyah Al Jamā‘ah Al Islāmiyyah, 1996), accessed May 4, 2015,https://archive.org/stream/Pupji-GeneralGuidelinesForTheStruggleOfJamaahIslamiyah/Pupji-englishRevision4#page/n0/mode/2up/.

 Organizational Structure:

-JI’s structure is outlined in the group’s ideological and tactical manual, General Guidelines of the Struggle of Al Jemā‘ah Al Islāmiyah (PUPJI).
-JI divides its areas of operation into regional units that serve different administrative and operational purposes, each of which is called a mantiqi.
+JI’s ideological and tactical manual, General Guidelines of the Struggle of Al Jemā‘ah Al Islāmiyah (PUPJI), outlined the group’s structure.
+The manual divided JI’s areas of operation into regional units that would serve different administrative and operational purposes, each of which is called a mantiqi.
 Each mantiqi is in turn divided into smaller districts, each of which is called a wakalah.

-Mantiqi I operates in Singapore and Malaysia and serve as JI’s source of financing for operations, i.e. to terror attacks and training.
-Mantiqi II covers Indonesia, the main area in which JI carries out terrorist activities such as launching attacks on government and law enforcement targets.
-Mantiqi III includes the Philippine island of Mindanao, the Malaysian state of Sabah on the island of Borneo, and the Indonesian island of Sulawesi, where cells are responsible for training.
-Mantiqi IV, which includes Australia and the West Papua province of Indonesia, focuses on fundraising.James C. “Chris” Whitmire, “Jemaah Islamiyah Remains Active and Deadly,” The World’s Most Threatening Terrorist Networks and Criminal Gangs, eds.
+Mantiqi I operated in Singapore and Malaysia and served as JI’s source of financing for operations, i.e. to terror attacks and training.
+Mantiqi II covered Indonesia, the main area in which JI carried out terrorist activities such as launching attacks on government and law enforcement targets.
+Mantiqi III included the Philippine island of Mindanao, the Malaysian state of Sabah on the island of Borneo, and the Indonesian island of Sulawesi, where cells were responsible for training.
+Mantiqi IV, which included Australia and the West Papua province of Indonesia, focused on fundraising.James C. “Chris” Whitmire, “Jemaah Islamiyah Remains Active and Deadly,” The World’s Most Threatening Terrorist Networks and Criminal Gangs, eds.
 Barry R. Schneider, Jerrold M. Post et al (New York: Palgrave Macmillan, 2009), 194.

 In accordance with the PUPJI’s guidelines, from 2000 to 2001 JI was governed by a five-member Regional Advisory Council chaired by Riduan Isamuddin, a.k.a.
 Hambali.
 Before his arrest in 2003, Hambali supervised the mantiqi.“Bruce Vaughn, Emma Chanlett-Avery et al, “Terrorism in Southeast Asia,” Congressional Research Service, October 16, 2009, http://fas.org/sgp/crs/terror/RL34194.pdf.